Encrypting Heroku Postgres with Your Encryption Key

 Step 3: Add Details and Set Permissions

-Add an alias (e.g.: heroku-data
+Add an alias, such as heroku-data

-When defining key usage permissions, scroll to the bottom to Add another AWS account.
-Enter the Heroku Data AWS Account ID (021876802972
+When defining key usage permissions, enter the Heroku Data AWS Account ID 021876802972

 Step 4: Review and Complete

-Step 5: Enable automatic key rotation
+Step 5: Enable Automatic Key Rotation

 AWS automatically handles key rotations every year without any intervention.
 This rotation for symmetric keys generated within AWS KMS doesn’t require re-encrypting your data.
 AWS KMS manages the previous versions of keys used for the decryption of data encrypted under an old version of a key.
 All new encryption requests use the new version of the key.
 Your Heroku Postgres database doesn’t experience downtime when the key is rotated.